ViktYusk/BitcoinBruteForcer/README.md

 ### Key

 `Key` represents a [Bitcoin](https://bitcoin.org/) private key which is a 256-bit number.
-In some cases, it also may represent just 256-bit numbers which are not valid Bitcoin pirvate keys or even 512-bit numbers.
+In some cases, it also may represent just 256-bit numbers which are not valid Bitcoin private keys or even 512-bit numbers.
 In the project, it is stored as an array of four or eight `unsigned long long` i. e.
 64-bit digits.
 To work with such data, multiprecision arithmetic is implemented.

 A key can be contructed either from four 64-bit digits, or eight 64-bit digits (for some futher algorithms it is sometimes necessary to consider 512-bit keys).